Mahmoudz/Porto/README.md

 <Summary>Routes</Summary>
 <br>

-Routes are the first receivers of the HTTP requests.

-The Routes are responsible for mapping all the incoming HTTP requests to their controller's functions.

-The Routes files contain Endpoints (URL patterns that identify the incoming request).

-When an HTTP request hits your Application, the Endpoints match with the URL pattern and make the call to the corresponding Controller function.
+Routes are responsible for mapping all incoming HTTP requests to their controller's functions.
+When an HTTP request hits the Application, the Endpoints match with the URL pattern and make the call to the corresponding Controller function.

 #### Principles:

-- There are three types of Routes, API Routes, Web Routes and CLI Routes.
+- There are three types of Routes, API Routes, Web Routes, and CLI Routes.
-- The API Routes files SHOULD be separated from the Web Routes files, each in its own folder.
+- The API Routes files SHOULD be separated from the Web Routes files, each in its folder.
-- The Web Routes folder will contain only the Web Endpoints, (accessible by Web browsers); And the API Routes folder will contain only the API Endpoints, (accessible by any consumer App).
+- The Web Routes folder will contain only the Web Endpoints (accessible by web browsers); And the API Routes folder will contain only the API Endpoints (accessible by any consumer app).
-- Every Container SHOULD have its own Routes.
+- Every Container SHOULD have its Routes.
 - Every Route file SHOULD contain a single Endpoint.
-- The Endpoint job is to call a function on the corresponding Controller once a request of any type is made.
-(It SHOULD NOT do anything else).
+- The Endpoint job is to call a function on the corresponding Controller once a request of any type is made (It SHOULD NOT do anything else).

 ***